 Instead of lying flat on your back to do a chest press, one option is to use a bench and raise the back of the bench to perform it on an incline.
 Don’t have access to a bench?
 No problem.
 You can also add a bridge to the movement.
 This keeps you moving on your back, and also adds in some nice glute work.

 Crunches and Leg Lifts

 We actually recommend avoiding these movements once you develop a belly — not because of concerns about being on your back, but because of the excessive intra-abdominal pressure (IAP) they create.
-Learn more about IAP, and the importance of managing this carefully during pregnancy in this piece on Core Exercises to Avoid.
-Instead, movements like Bird Dog or an incline plank would be safer and more effective.
+Learn more about IAP, and the importance of managing this carefully during pregnancy in our Movements to Avoid by Trimester Guide.
+Instead, movements like bird dog or an incline plank would be safer and more effective.